collective/collective.transmute/docs/docs/glossary.md

     -   [Plone core add-ons](https://github.com/collective/awesome-plone#readme)
     -   [Volto add-ons](https://github.com/collective/awesome-volto#readme)
     -   [Add-ons tagged with the trove classifier `Framework :: Plone` on PyPI](https://pypi.org/search/?c=Framework+%3A%3A+Plone)

-Plone Sphinx Theme
-plone-sphinx-theme
-    [Plone Sphinx Theme](https://plone-sphinx-theme.readthedocs.io/) is a Sphinx theme for [Plone 6 Documentation](https://6.docs.plone.org/), [Plone Conference Training](https://training.plone.org/), and documentation of various Plone packages.
-    This scaffold uses Plone Sphinx Theme.

-Markedly Structured Text
-MyST
-    [Markedly Structured Text (MyST)](https://myst-parser.readthedocs.io/en/latest/) is a rich and extensible flavor of Markdown, for authoring Plone Documentation.
-    The sample documentation in this scaffold is written in MyST.

-Sphinx
-    [Sphinx](https://www.sphinx-doc.org/en/master/) is a tool that makes it easy to create intelligent and beautiful documentation.
-    It was originally created for Python documentation, and it has excellent facilities for the documentation of software projects in a range of languages.
-    It can generate multiple output formats, including HTML and PDF, from a single source.
-    This scaffold uses Sphinx to generate documentation in HTML format.

 blocks
     Blocks are the fundamental components of a page layout in {term}`Volto`.